OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/README.md

 ## Information about the repository
-This repository is created for having a place for education material and creating GitHub Pages.
-Currently materials are not there yet, but there will be materials for learning machine and AI learning.
+This repository is created for having a place for education material.
+Currently only materials on the site are from data science workshops.

 ## Running the website locally
 These instructions work have been tested with MacOS, not Windows or Ubuntu.